naninovel/docs/docs/guide/voicing.md

 ## Voiceover Documents

-The voiceover documents are intended to be used by the voice actors when recording the voiceover audio clips.
+The voiceover documents are intended to be used by the voice recording engineers and actors when producing the voiceover audio.

-You can use voiceover documents generator utility accessible via `Naninovel -> Tools -> Voiceover Documents` to generate documents, containing printed text from the [@print] commands and generic text lines.
-Each printed text message will be associated with the auto voice clip name to be used with the auto voicing feature.
+Use voiceover documents generator utility accessible via `Naninovel -> Tools -> Voiceover Documents` to generate the documents, containing printed text from the [@print] commands and generic text lines.
+Each printed text message will be associated with the auto voice clip name and hash to be used with the auto voicing feature.

 ![](https://i.gyazo.com/d1e40ff118daebd83b55e0433431b2a8.png)